maniSbindra/app-service-web-nodejs-get-started/README.md

 * Follow the steps mentioned in [Creating web app on Linux](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-linux-how-to-create-web-app)
 * Select the latest node version where you need to select the built-in image source (App was tested with version 6.9)

+#### Setting continous deployment from github repo branch
+* Click on Deployment Options
+* Next select Github and configure your github repository and branch.
+If you want to use this repository (https://github.com/maniSbindra/app-service-web-nodejs-get-started) first fork the repository in your github account, and then configure that repository and branch.
+* Next click on the Sync button to deploy you github app on your Linux App Service
+* Click on the site url to access the site.
+You can find this by clicking on the overview tab of your web application.

 ### Deploymnet using custom docker image
 #### Building Docker Container image